Catherine Morisseau | pianist & composer

 Catherine Morisseau is a Parisian pianist and composer residing in Lisbon for the past two decades.

-Student of Colette Maze at the Conservatory of Bagneux, she studied Art History and Conception and Production of Cultural Projects at the Sorbonne in parallel of studies in piano at the classic music École de Musique de Paris and at the Jazz Hot Club of Lisbon.
+Student of Colette Maze at the Conservatory of Bagneux, she studied Art History and Conception and Production of Cultural Projects (master’s degree) at the Sorbonne in parallel of studies in piano at the classic music École de Musique de Paris then at the Jazz Hot Club of Lisbon.

 Melancholic, neoclassical, poetic, intimist and cinematographic are some of the words one could use to define her compositional work.